flutter/website/src/docs/testing/integration-tests/index.md

 integration tests.
 Tests written using this package have the following
 properties:

-- Compatibility with the `flutter drive` command, for running tests on a physical device or emulator.
+* Compatibility with the `flutter drive` command, for running tests on a physical device or emulator.
-- The ability to be run on [Firebase Test Lab], enabling automated testing on a variety of devices.
+* The ability to be run on [Firebase Test Lab][], enabling automated testing on a variety of devices.
-- Compatibility with [flutter_test] APIs, enabling tests to be written in a similar style as [widget tests][]
+* Compatibility with [flutter_test][] APIs, enabling tests to be written in a similar style as [widget tests][]

 ## Overview

-If you're developing a Flutter app, you are probably writing the code on a desktop computer, called the **host** machine, and running the app on a mobile device or browser, called the **target**.

 There are three types of tests that Flutter supports.
 A **unit** test verifies the behavior of a method or class.
 A **widget test** verifies the behavior of Flutter widgets without running the app itself.
-An **integration test** runs the full app on the target device and reports the results back to the host machine.
+An **integration test** runs the full app.

+During development, you are probably writing the code on a desktop computer, called the **host** machine, and running the app on a mobile device, browser, or desktop application, called the **target** device.
+(If you are using a web browser or desktop application, the host machine is also the target device.)

 The flutter_driver package runs integration tests written in Dart on a target device and reports the results to the host.

 The [integration_test][] package lets you run tests directly on the target device.
-This allows you to run integration tests on multiple Android or iOS devices using Firebase TestLab.
-These tests can also be run using flutter_driver.
+This allows you to run integration tests on multiple Android or iOS devices using Firebase Test Lab.

+These tests can also be run using `flutter_driver`.
+This allows you to run integration tests on a target device or emulator and view the results on your host machine.
+Previously, `flutter_driver` APIs needed to be used to perform actions a user would, like tapping on a button.
+But with `integration_test`, any action supported by the `flutter_test` package can be performed, in the same way a [widget test][] would.

 ## Project Setup